passcod/in-the-pale-darkness-of-dawn/threads/saka.iaqa-force-sensitives-discussion.md

 “Or who are hiding, true.
 But still, it could mean there’s a lot more out there than is reported, or that the Jedi knew about.”

-“I really have to tell all this to someone.”
+“I really have to tell all this to _someone_.”
 Iaqa got up.
 “Want to come with?”

 “Where are we going?
 Who are you going to tell?”

 “I’d put it through the hierarchy, but… I think this should go straight to the top.
 I know someone who knows the Princess, I’m sure we could convince hir.”

-“The Princess?
-You know royalty?”
+“The Princess? _You_ know royalty?”
 But Saka saw immediately the teasing wasn’t provoking humour.
-“I’m sorry—”
+“I’m sorry—” but he waved her off.

 “Nah, you didn’t know.
 The Princess is not royalty of much anymore.
 She’s Leia Organa of Alderaan.”